 The role of stakeholders in a software project

-Stakeholders are individuals, groups, or organizations that are actively involved in a software project, can influence it due to their position, and whose interests may be affected by the success or failure of the project.
+IT project stakeholders are individuals, groups, or organizations that are actively involved in a software project, can influence it due to their position, and whose interests may be affected by the success or failure of the project.
 Stakeholders can have different degrees of responsibilities and authority that may change throughout the software development lifecycle.

 For example, end-users usually indirectly affect the project.
 However, if users take part in testing MVP, they may change their roles and directly impact the further project development processes.